Sermons

 Outline.

-1. Paul’s Witness: “Amidst Perilous Ragings”
+1. Paul’s Witness: “Amidst Perilous Raging”

-2. Paul’s Witness: “After Promised Reassurances”
+2. Paul’s Witness: “After Promised Reassurance”

 3. Paul’s Witness: “After Providential Rescue”

-Remarks.
+Introductory Remarks.

-3. Second, we will discuss the angel’s promised reassurances to Paul, regarding his visit to Rome.
+3. Second, we will discuss the angel’s promised reassurances to Paul regarding his visit to Rome.
 Luke wrote: “But after long abstinence Paul stood forth in the midst of them, and said, Sirs, ye should have hearkened unto me, and not have loosed from Crete, and to have gained this harm and loss.
 And now I exhort you to be of good cheer: for there shall be no loss of any man's life among you, but of the ship.
 For there stood by me this night the angel of God, whose I am, and whom I serve, Saying, Fear not, Paul; thou must be brought before Caesar: and, lo, God hath given thee all them that sail with thee.
 Wherefore, sirs, be of good cheer: for I believe God, that it shall be even as it was told me,” Acts 27:21-26.
 This is the same Jesus who: “Arose, and rebuked the wind, and said unto the sea, Peace, be still.
 And the wind ceased, and there was a great calm,” Mark 4:39.

 BODY OF LESSON

-I PAUL’S WITNESS: “ADMISDT PERILOUS RAGINGS”
+I PAUL’S WITNESS: “ADMISDT PERILOUS RAGING”

-A. The word “witness” in Gr., is mártys, mar'-toos; a witness literally (judicially) or figuratively (genitive case); by analogy, a "martyr":—martyr, record, witness.
+A. The word “witness” in Gr., is mártys, mar'-toos; a witness literally (judicially) or figuratively (genitive case); by analogy, a "martyr”: —martyr, record, witness.

-3. Luke wrote of these perilous and ragings times: “And when neither sun nor stars in many days appeared, and no small tempest lay on us (in the ship), all hope was then taken away,” Acts 27:20.
+3. Luke wrote of these perilous and raging times: “And when neither sun nor stars in many days appeared, and no small tempest lay on us (in the ship), all hope was then taken away,” Acts 27:20.
 All hope was lost, that they should arrive safely.

 a.
 First, Paul’s purpose: “After these things were ended, Paul purposed in the spirit, when he had passed through Macedonia and Achaia, to go to Jerusalem, saying, After I have been there, I must also see Rome,” Acts 19:21.
 Work in Ephesus.